carpentries/instructor-training/episodes/18-management.md

 congratulate or commiserate with each other.
-In that moment, no-one will better understand how pleased you are at helping someone understand how loops work, or how disappointed you are that you just couldn't get software to install on that one learner's laptop, than the person you just taught with.
+In that moment, no-one will better understand how pleased you are at helping someone understand how loops work, or how disappointed you are that you just could not get software to install on that one learner's laptop, than the person you just taught with.